mkronix/website-builder/README.md

 - in advnaced mode, the tailwindCss or customCss is not been applied correct to that element

-- add a delete modal before deleting any thing
+- add a delete modal before deleting any thing in the project like page deletion , compoent deletion etc.

-- when click on save open modal with projectName and description and then save and change the text of the save project button to update project